 - The database schema shows the part of the logical configuration or all of a relational database.

-- Access to the schemas can be controlled depending upon the cases required.
+- Access to the schemas can be controlled depending on the cases required.

 - The ownership of the schema is transferrable.

-- The database schema represents how the entities that make up the database relate to each other, including its views, tables, stored procedures, and others.
+- The database schema represents how the entities that make up the database relate to each other, including its views, tables, stored procedures, etc.

 How to Create a PostgreSQL Schema?

-In order, to create a schema you need to use the CREATE SCHEMA statement.
+To create a schema, you need to use the CREATE SCHEMA statement.
 You can specify the name of your choice for a schema.
 The CREATE SCHEMA statement will create a schema in the current database.